themesberg/flowbite-svelte/src/routes/docs/components/gallery.md

 ---
 layout: componentLayout
 title: Svelte Gallery (Mansonry) - Flowbite
-breadcrumb_title: Gallery
+breadcrumb_title: Svelte Gallery (Masonry)
+component_title: Gallery
 dir: Components
 description: Use the image gallery component based on a masonry grid layout using flex and grid classes from Tailwind CSS to show multiple pictures based on various styles
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as galleryProps } from '../../props/Gallery.json'